WDI-SEA/temperature-converter-dom/readme.md

 3. Place the `<input>` and `<button>` elements into a form, so that pressing ENTER will automatically convert the temperature.
 Note that there's an event type called `'submit'` that you can use instead of `'click'`.

-4. Add your own personal sense of style using CSS styling and positioning techniques.
+4. **Bonus #1:** Add your own personal sense of style using CSS styling and positioning techniques.
 Ideas include:
   * different fonts (see [Google Fonts](https://developers.google.com/fonts/docs/getting_started) for how to link fonts into a webpage)
   * images
   * colors
   * borders

-5. Add the ability to convert to and from Kelvins!
+5. **Bonus #2:** Add the ability to convert to and from Kelvins!

 ## Deliverables